Shaq Sculpture Designer: Why the Diesel Is 10 Times Stronger Than Michael Jordan

 For Amrany, Shaq had to be different.
 He had to be unattainable.

-"I feel [with the Shaq statue] that instead of the touching and hugging, it's the desire," he says.
+"I feel [with the Shaq statue] that instead of the touching and hugging, it's the desire," he said.
 "I wouldn't be surprised if people spent their time jumping, trying to touch it, which is OK, you know?
 It's part of how people use contemporary art today—the interaction with the public."

 But, quite frankly, I'm more concerned with it interacting with my head.
 I have to ask him, is it safe?

 "We worked with three different engineers to engineer this piece that will be safe and sound and strong.
-Second, we're working with a group of very good California welders from Burbank who are working with AEG behind the scenes to make sure everything is strong."
+Second, we're working with a group of very good California welders from Burbank, who are working with AEG behind the scenes to make sure everything is strong."

 I'm not aware of Burbank welders having an international reputation for craftsmanship, but I'm trying to give them the benefit of the doubt.

 "I requested a payload of 10,000 pounds strength.
-That's 10 times more than other pieces," he continues.
+That's 10 times more than other pieces," he continued.

 That's better.
 Nothing calms me down like math.